 The Economics of TB Screening allows the user to identify the diagnostic pathway with superior impact/cost trade-off.

-Cost and yield calculations can be customised by the user for two algorithms.
+Cost and yield calculations can be customized by the user for two algorithms.

 |dCXR/CAD as a rapid triage before Xpert® MTB/RIF testing